Asset Publisher

 Content

-1. Development policy is future policy
+1. Development policy is strategic, interest-driven, and values-based

-2. Development policy is helping people to help themselves
+2. Development policy is international cooperation

-3. Development policy is international cooperation
+3. Development policy is self-empowerment

 4. Development policy is firmly embedded in our work